top of page

 • Seek a more holistic approach to mental well-being

-If you are affected by anxiety and you would like a holistic approach to treatment, consider exploring somatic therapy as an option.
-Embracing the mind-body connection may lead to newfound peace and resilience on the journey to mental wellness.
+If you would like a holistic approach to treating anxiety and learn effective modalities to help your body cope with stress, consider exploring nervous system informed therapy as an option.
 If you are searching for anxiety therapy in Peachtree City, GA that incorporates a somatic approach, Soma Counseling and Wellness is here to help.

 bottom of page